GuentherE/Inc-TikZ-in-Quarto/README.md

   - It's quick an dirty hack - should be implemented as filter or plugin
   - You need to define a bounding box to have the image always at the same size during the steps
+  - If you want some disappear in one of the following steps you need a background for your TikZ as normally they are transparent and r-stack just places one image on top of the former one

+  **To Do**

+  - Implement it as filter or plugin for Quarto / Revealjs
+  - Nested increments

 ### Implementation